-So, resting on an elevated pillow, feet up, I’ve resigned myself to the fact that there are times when being physically active can do more harm than good.
+So, resting on an elevated pillow, feet up, I’ve resigned myself to the fact that there are times when not to exercise because being physically active can do more harm than good.

-Now that I have nothing else to do I’m making a list of when not to exercise.
+Now that I have nothing else to do I’m making a list.

 When You Are Sick